Section 400: Academic Affairs

 Guidelines

-An Independent Study is an academic project taken by a student working under a faculty member's direction over one semester.
-An Independent Study is to give a student the opportunity to extend his or her learning through the directed but independent examination of material usually not covered in the regularly covered curriculum.
-Students can seek approval for an independent study until the last day to add classes for the semester.
+An Independent Study course consists of a relevant and rigorous academic project taken on by a student who is working under the close supervision of a faculty member over the course of one semester.
+Such courses give students the opportunity to extend their learning through the directed but independent examination of material usually not covered in regularly offered curriculum.
+Students can seek approval to register for an independent study course until the last day to add classes for the semester.

 Independent Studies Undergraduate Courses.

-1. Under the 192, 292, 392, or 492 numbers a single student pursues independent work under the supervision of a faculty member.
+1. Under the 192, 292, 392, or 492 designation, a single student pursues independent work under the supervision of a faculty member.

 Independent Studies Graduate Courses.

-1. 592 courses are intended for individual study or research - not for class type instruction or replacement.
+1. Graduate courses with the 592 designation are intended for individual study or research - not for class type instruction or a comparable substitute.
 Permission for graduate students to enroll in 592 work presupposes prior approval by the supervising professor of the project or special study to be undertaken.
-Such approval should be based on a preliminary plan or proposal of its intended nature, duration, and depth.
+Such approval should be based on a preliminary plan or proposal of the project’s intended nature, duration, and depth.

 2. Departmental graduate advisors are expected to maintain adequate records of 592 enrollments and credits.